 How To Take Fantastic Fall Photos

 How to take fantastic fall photos?
-Fall or Autumn starts in September, but for some of us desert dwellers, we have to wait till October to see those leaves change into brilliant colors of gold, red and orange.
+Fall or Autumn starts in September, but for some of us desert dwellers, we have to wait till October or even November to see those leaves change into brilliant colors of gold, red and orange.
 Some of us even have a countdown on social media about this much loved time of year as we are eagerly waiting for the heat to leave and bring in the cool, crisp time of Fall.

 What kinds of things do you like to do outside?
 For example, taking a walk, flying a kite, riding a bicycle, going on a Sunday drive, playing in the park, basically you get my drift.
 For some of us it is important to capture those memories whether it is by camera or by video.
 We want to remember those good times and sometimes a photo or video will help us to remember as time goes on.